What do I write?

 I currently live in Sheffield, South Yorkshire in the UK.
 I moved over to England in 2001, it's a long story, but most of my family is over here.
 I also adore that I live opposite a massive cemetery and I have the beautiful Peak District pretty much on my doorstep.

-My first collection of short psychological horror stories will be available before the end of 2018 and after that, I intend to work on an archaeological action/adventure novella series with a paranormal twist.
+My first collection of short psychological horror stories will be available by May 2019 and after that, I intend to work on an archaeological action/adventure novella series with a paranormal twist.